krishna-waidande/krishna-waidande.github.io/CSR.md

-1. What is CSR?
-2. What all it contains?
-3. Why is it needed?
-4. How is it used?
-5. Why do people generate it on the same host as the usage?

-Explore all this and write a blog in it

 # CSR

 Hello readers,

 In this week one of our clients requested us a CSR file, I was having a basic idea of what it is and what it is used for.
-We generate this file to get the SSL certificates for our website or server.
-Today I will be sharing What is CSR?
+We generate CSR file to get the SSL certificates for our website or server.
+Today's blog is about What is CSR?
 How it is generated?
-What this file contains in it.
+What this file contains in it? etc..

 ### What is CSR ?